-Provision for expected credit losses ("ECL") of trade receivables (cont'd)
+Provision for expected credit losses ("ECLs") of trade receivables (cont'd)

-The assessment of the correlation between historical observed rates, forecast economic conditions and ECL is a significant estimate.
-The amount of ECL is sensitive to changes in circumstances and of forecast economic conditions.
+The assessment of the correlation between historical observed rates, forecast economic conditions and ECLs is a significant estimate.
+The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
 The Group's historical credit loss experience and forecast of economic conditions may also not be representative of customers' actual default rate in the future.
-The information about the ECL on the Group's trade receivables is disclosed in Note 32(a) to the financial statements.
+The information about the ECLs on the Group's trade receivables is disclosed in Note 33 to the financial statements.